lbl-srg/obc/specification/source/cdl.rst

    In simulation, we likely need to use discrete event or discrete time semantics for reasons of computing speed, but actual control systems use discrete time sampled systems.
-We need to address how to sample the control blocks in simulation, in the actual implementation, and in the verification tool [as they all have different needs on performance, predictability of computing time, and scheduling of execution].
+We need to address how to sample the control blocks in the actual implementation and in the verification tool [as they have different needs on performance, predictability of computing time, and scheduling of execution].